-The default switching frequency of the LM43602-Q1 device is set at 500 kHz when RT pin is open circuit.
-The switching frequency is selected as 500 kHz in this application for one less passive components.
+The default switching frequency of the LM43603-Q1 device is set at 500 kHz when RT pin is open circuit.
+The switching frequency is selected to be 500 kHz in this application for one less passive components.
 If other frequency is desired, use Equation 12 to calculate the required value for R_T .